Vedant1206/Personal-HealthCare/Iteration1_documents/i1_worksheet.md

 Adding a feature
 -----------------

-Tell the story of how one of your features was added to the project.
 Our feature was [Create user accounts/profile(s)](winter-2022-a01/group-1/personal_healthcare#1) which had 2 User stories linked within it.
 Each user story had its own linked set of Developer Tasks.

 Our group initially got together to loosely plan out all parts of the Iteration planning.
 We used the first few meetings to: